If you are an experienced machinist, worked with both machines, then it’s not a problem for you to understand the difference.

-So, to help those newbie machinists, we are here to inform you of the differences between a lathe machine and a milling machine.
+So, to help those newbie machinists, we are here to inform you of the differences between a benchtop metal lathe and a benchtop milling machine.

 To know detail about the differences, read on.